ember-template-lint/ember-template-lint-plugin-prettier/README.md

 - A recommended ember-template-lint rule is conflicting with prettier formatting: `self-closing-void-elements`.
 [According to this issue](https://github.com/ember-template-lint/ember-template-lint/issues/691), it should find a solution.

 I have been using the plugin to lint / format / lint [ember-observer](https://www.emberobserver.com/).
 I don't have additional issues.
 But this list could probably be appeneded if we were formatting against an other code base!

+## Credits

+This plugin has been inspired by [the eslint plugin](https://github.com/prettier/eslint-plugin-prettier) for Prettier.